Stepparent Adoptions Are Common, But Still Require Legal Guidance

 Protecting Birth Parents’ Rights

 Couples that seek a stepparent adoption have a lot of questions.
 A birth parent who is being asked to give up his or her parental rights has questions, too.
-As an experienced adoption attorney, I routinely advise birth parents on their rights regarding stepparent adoptions.
-No matter which side of the adoption you are on, I will represent you.
+As experienced adoption attorneys, we routinely advise birth parents on their rights regarding stepparent adoptions.
+No matter which side of the adoption you are on, we will represent you.